w3c/market-data-odrl-profile/NewTerms.md

 Each of which can be qualified by md:positionFrom and md:positionTo

 **md:geography** (inc. exclusions)
-Definition: The geographic subject matter and focus of the content.
+Definition | The geographic subject matter and focus of the content.
-Scope Note: A characteristic of the content rather than its source/origin or any limitations on its distribution.
+Scope Note | A characteristic of the content rather than its source/origin or any limitations on its distribution.
-Label: has geographic coverage
+Label | has geographic coverage
-Domain: Resource
+Domain | Resource
-Range: ISO 3166 country codes and UN Regions and Sub-Regions?
+Range | ISO 3166 country codes and UN Regions and Sub-Regions?
 Do we need geopolitical entities like the EU, MERCOSUR, or APEC?

 **md:amount**
-Definition: The amount, or fraction, of a Resource.
+Definition | The amount, or fraction, of a Resource.
-Label: has amount
+Label | has amount
-Domain: Resource
+Domain | Resource
-Range: Amount
+Range | Amount

 Possible value:
 * Insubstantial